Facebook Trump ruling is step towards consistency

 The board has in most other cases gone against the company’s decisions.
 It has also been critical of Facebook, noting some content rules are vague, inconsistent with international human-rights standards, contradictory or not made public.
 That all adds up to a big improvement on ad hoc calls by Zuckerberg and his colleagues.

-But as a Facebook creation, the board’s decisions only apply to that company even though Twitter (TWTR.N), Alphabet’s (GOOGL.O) YouTube and others face similar issues.
+But as a Facebook creation, the board’s decisions only apply to that company even though Twitter, Alphabet’s YouTube and others face similar issues.
 The panel also doesn’t have any power to penalize Facebook.
-And for all the efforts to make it arm's-length, members are ultimately paid by the company through the trust.
+And for all the efforts to make it arm’s-length, members are ultimately paid by the company through the trust.

 Meanwhile in Washington, not one of dozens of bills designed to set rules for companies like Facebook has yet been passed by Congress.
 A Federal Trade Commission antitrust lawsuit could take years to play out, too.
 In the absence of government regulation, the oversight board will have to do.